szczurek-lab/seqme/docs/api/core_index.rst

 Core
 ####
-Essential functionality for evaluating, manipulating, and visualizing metrics.

-This module provides a high-level interface for working with metric tables, managing results, and performing common data manipulation and visualization tasks.
+This module provides a high-level interface for working with metric dataframes, e.g., manipulating, visualizing and saving a metric dataframe.

 Base Components